 The T. Fellowship is a one-year program.
 In the first phase, the Fellow may take classes, apprentice and observe through placements "in the field" with working professionals.
 During that time, the Fellow will also be working to identify and develop a new theatrical production.

+During the second phase of the Fellowship, the Fellow will produce and present the work he or she has developed.
+The Fellow will receive a stipend of $10,000 with a $20,000 budget for the development of his or her new theatrical production.
 The T. Fellowship was established to honor the legacy of Broadway producer T. Edward Hambleton by supporting and developing a new generation of gifted, emerging creative theatrical producers, who initiate work from the ground up, following a path all their own.
 Orin Wolf and John Pinkard were awarded the first T. Fellowships in 2007.